-Proverbs 31:17.
-‘She sets about her work vigorously; her arms are strong for her task.’
+“She sets about her work vigorously; her arms are strong for her tasks.”

-Proverbs makes it clear that diligence, (being willing to work hard and do one’s best at any job) is a vital part of wise living to the ‘Joyful Woman’.
-We work hard not to become rich, famous, or admired, but to serve God with our very best during our lives, 1 Peter 4:11.
-Now consider the different characteristics of a diligent person and a lazy person, and compare both!
+Proverbs makes it clear that diligence, (being willing to work hard and do one’s best at any job) is a vital part of wise living to the “Joyful Woman“.
+We work hard not to become rich, famous, or admired, but to serve God with our very best during our lives.
+(See 1 Peter 4:11).

 Get rich, Proverbs 10:4; Proverbs 12:11